 In the early days, scientists used radioactive tracers and Geiger counters to study sand movement.
 When radioactive substances were banned, they switched to lacing sand with florescent tracers, a practice that produces accurate results but involves extremely time-intensive lab work.

-Thankfully MSU discovered a tracer that's not only florescent but also magnetic.
+Thankfully the tracer that MSU is using is not only florescent but also magnetic.
 A powerful magnet is run over each sample to pick up magnetized grains, which are then weighed.
 MSU researchers are using results to create a sediment-transport model that will measure the sand's movement over time.

 They also installed instruments in the gulf to measure wave height and current patterns around Deer Island.
 The data will be used to build a wave model that will be linked to their sediment-transport model, providing a multi-dimensional view of the world of activity underwater.